United States and the Haitian Revolution: Under Jefferson and afterward

-Jefferson had wanted to align with the European powers in an effort to isolate Haïti, but was unsuccessful due to Britain's lack of interest in joining the proposed accord.
-France pressured for the end of American trade with Haïti, which they saw as aiding a rogue element in their colony.
+Jefferson had wanted to align with the European powers in an effort to isolate Haiti, but was unsuccessful due to Britain's lack of interest in joining the proposed accord.
+France pressured for the end of American trade with Haiti, which they saw as aiding a rogue element in their colony.
 Jefferson agreed to cease trade in arms, but would not give up trade for noncontraband goods.
-Madison, commenting on the agreement to discontinue the arms trade, said that "it is probably the interest of all nations that they should be kept out of hands likely to make so bad use of them."
-The debate on an embargo on Haïti heated up in Congress and civil society, but it was not all one-sided.
-Federalist newspaper Columbian Centinel compared the Haitian revolution and the struggle for independence from a European power, with the Americans' own revolution for independence.
+James Madison, commenting on the agreement to discontinue the arms trade, said that "it is probably the interest of all nations that they should be kept out of hands likely to make so bad use of them."
+The debate on an embargo on Haiti heated up in Congress and civil society, but it was not all one-sided.
+Federalist newspaper Columbian Centinel compared the Haitian Revolution with the American Revolution.

 However, in Congress, the proponents of an embargo had the clear advantage.
-Many white people in the South thought Jefferson's neutrality went too far and was equivalent to full-scale relations with Haïti.
-While such white people ignored oppression, exploitation and atrocities against enslaved Africans by white slave-traders, and by white slave-owners in Haiti and the USA (and indeed, carried out such abuses themselves), they were adamantly against reaching an agreement with people who had committed atrocities against whites, including white women and children.
-In parallel to the killings, plundering and rape also occurred.
-Women and children were generally killed last.
-White women were "often raped or pushed into forced marriages under threat of death.
+Many Southern whites thought that Jefferson's neutrality went too far and was equivalent to full-scale relations with Haiti.
+While such white people ignored oppression, exploitation and atrocities against enslaved Africans by white slave-traders, and by white slave-owners in Haiti and the United States (and indeed, carried out such abuses themselves), they were adamantly against reaching an agreement with people who had committed atrocities against whites, including white women and children.
 When George Logan introduced a bill that would outlaw all trade with Saint-Domingue that was not under French control, it signalled a shift to the side of the hard-liners.
 Weapons could only be aboard ships for their own protection, and any violators of the embargo would lose their cargo as well as their ships.
 The embargo bill introduced by George Logan was adopted in February 1806, and then renewed again the next year, until it expired in April 1808.
 Another embargo had been adopted in 1807 and this one lasted until 1810, though trade did not again take place until the 1820s.
 Despite this, official recognition did not happen until 1862, after the southern states had seceded from the US.